Effective as of 20 January 2020

 We are committed to protecting our users’ personal data.
 We implement appropriate technical and organisational measures to help protect the security of your personal data; however, please note that no system is ever completely secure.
 We have implemented various policies including pseudonymisation, encryption, access, and retention policies to guard against unauthorised access and unnecessary retention of personal data in our systems.

-Your password protects your user account, so we encourage you to use a unique and strong password, limit access to your computer and browser, and log out after having used the Spotify Service.
+Your password protects your user account, so we encourage you to use a strong password that is unique to your Spotify account, never share your password with anyone, limit access to your computer and browser, and log out after having used the Spotify Service.

 We do not knowingly collect personal data from children under 13 years or under the applicable age limit (the “Age Limit”).
 If you are under the Age Limit, please do not use the Spotify Service, and do not provide any personal data to us.

-If you are a parent of a child under the Age Limit and become aware that your child has provided personal data to Spotify, please contact us using the ‘Contact Us’ form on the Privacy Center, and you may request exercise of your applicable rights detailed in the ‘Your rights and your preferences: Giving you choice and control’ Section 3 of this Policy.
+If you are a parent of a child under the Age Limit and become aware that your child has provided personal data to Spotify, please contact us using the ‘Contact Us’ form on the Privacy Center, and you may request exercise of your applicable rights detailed in Section 3 ‘Your rights and your preferences: Giving you choice and control’ of this Policy.

 If we learn that we have collected the personal data of a child under the age of 13 years, we will take reasonable steps to delete the personal data.
 This may require us to delete the Spotify account for that child.